duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

 ## Sparkpost

-Sparkpost offer a lot of free usage (mandrill requires subscription) so currenlty it is my best option.
+Sparkpost offer a lot of free usage (mandrill requires subscription) so currently it is my best option.
 You need first to validate your domain, so you can send with `from` field with that domain.
 You need also to

 ~~~
 echo "gem 'sparkpost_rails'" >> Gemfile